Skip to content

 0.5 / 1

-The company reports zero fatalities in its Thailand operations in 2022.
-However, this information does not cover all natural rubber operations of the company.
+0 - The company reports zero fatalities in its Thailand and Indonesian operations in 2023.
+However, this data does not include all of the company's natural rubber operations.

 • Smallholders and suppliers Smallholders and suppliers